DigitaleGesellschaft/jekyll-theme-conference/README.md

 Using the `video:` indicator, the

 - link address is set to an absolute address as given by the value.
-- the link's `iframe:` attribute is set to `true` top embed the video in a popup-like modal having a default iframe ratio of 24:11.
+- the link's `iframe:` attribute is set to `true` to embed the video in a popup-like modal having a default iframe ratio of 24:11.
 - the link's `icon:` is set to `video`.

 Additionally, a _talk_ link can also have the following property: